lovechanting/Athrion-Template/README.md

 # 🌟 Athrion-Template 🌟
 *A modern, easy-to-use, and highly configurable mod menu template for Gorilla Tag!*

-**Created with style and uniqueness by [Mochi]**, Athrion-Template is designed to be the ultimate base for developers looking to create their own **custom mod menus**.
+**Created with style and uniqueness by [ворона]**, Athrion-Template is designed to be the ultimate base for developers looking to create their own **custom mod menus**.
 Built with efficiency, performance, and customization in mind, this template provides a **clean and structured** foundation, allowing you to modify and expand it with ease.

 ---